Unitary calculus: model Categories and convergence: The classification of homogeneous functors

 Conversely if $f$ is a fibration in the $(n-1)$-polynomial model structure then the outer rectangle in the above diagram is a homotopy pullback.
 Moreover, $f$ being an $\ind_0^nT_n$-equivalence yields the right hand square as a homotopy pullback, again by \cite[Proposition 3.3.18]{MV15}.
 Another application of the Pasting Lemma yields that the left hand square is a homotopy pullback and hence $f$ is a fibration in the $n$-polynomial model structure, and hence a fibration in the $n$-homogeneous model structure. \end{proof}

 This allows us to characterise the acyclic fibrations between fibrant objects.

-\begin{cor} A map $f:E \longrightarrow F$ between $n$-polynomial objects is an acyclic fibration in the $n$-homogeneous model structure if and only if it is a fibration in the $(n-1)$-polynomial model structure. \end{cor} \begin{proof} By Proposition \ref{characterisation of acyclic fibs} it suffices to show that a fibration in $(n-1)\poly\E_0$ between $n$-polynomial objects is an $n$-homogeneous equivalence.
+\begin{cor} Let $n$ be a non-negative integer.
+A map $f:E \longrightarrow F$ between $n$-polynomial objects is an acyclic fibration in the $n$-homogeneous model structure if and only if it is a fibration in the $(n-1)$-polynomial model structure. \end{cor} \begin{proof} By Proposition \ref{characterisation of acyclic fibs} it suffices to show that a fibration in $(n-1)\poly\E_0$ between $n$-polynomial objects is an $n$-homogeneous equivalence.
 Let $f: E \longrightarrow F$ be a fibration in $(n-1)\poly\E_0$ and $E$ and $F$, $n$-polynomial.
 Then we have a diagram

 as in Proposition \ref{characterisation of acyclic fibs}.
 The outer square of this diagram is a homotopy pullback since $f: E \longrightarrow F$ is a fibration in $(n-1)\poly\E_0$.
 Since $E$ and $F$ are $n$-polynomial, the left-hand horizontal maps are levelwise equivalences and the right-hand square is a homotopy pullback.
 The result then follows by \cite[Proposition 3.3.18]{MV15} and Proposition \ref{char of n-homog equivs}. \end{proof}